September 25th

 Meaning of the subhAShita:

-Amongst all kinds of purities, purity in matters of wealth is deemed the highest.
-He who is lucid in matters of money is only lucid.
+Amongst all kinds of purities, purity in (the transaction of) wealth is deemed the highest.
+He who is clean in matters of money is only clean.
 Cleanliness is not achieved through bathing with mud and water.

 Commentary:

-Money does not change people, it just unmasks them!
+Money does not change people; it merely unmasks them!

-Give and take are supposed to have a spiritual aspect to them.
-Taking wealth that does not belong to one is considered a crime.
-Be it in any which way or form, 'taking' wealth is stealing!
-It not only adds an additional burden to one's own karma (fruit of actions) but also increases his ṛṇa (debt) as well.
+The act of giving and receiving wealth should carry a spiritual essence.
+Taking wealth that does not belong to you is a crime.
+Regardless of the method, 'taking' wealth is equivalent to stealing!
+This not only burdens one's own karma (the fruit of actions) but also increases their ṛṇa (debt).

-He who is lucid in matters of money is considered as most transparent or clean.
-In the olden days, mud was used as a scrub to cleanse while bathing.
-Even if one is bathing with fragrant oils and applying perfumes, they are all for superficial cleansing only.
-Purity in dealing with wealth is an affair of a different order.
-It has more to do with one's integrity and morale.
-Hence, it is considered superior.
+Those who handle money with clarity and integrity are seen as the most transparent and virtuous.
+In ancient times, mud was used as a scrub to cleanse the body, but even fragrant oils and perfumes offer only superficial cleanliness.
+Purity in dealings with wealth, however, is of a different order.
+It speaks to one's integrity and morals and is thus considered superior.

-Wealth often costs too much!
-Let not the price paid to gain money be one's solidarity and integrity!!
+Wealth often comes at a high cost.
+Let not the price paid to acquire money be your solidarity or integrity!

 pada vigrahaH: